From the serene waters of Cook Inlet to the natural beauty of the Chugach Mountains, Anchorage blends a metropolitan vibe and an outdoorsy feel.

 Kasser says some of the most popular options for groups include Salmon Berry Tours’ drive-your-own dog sled or cart experiences, Alaska Photo Treks’ Aurora Borealis Tours in the Chugach Mountains, and the Anchorage Eco Tour, which includes visits to a salmon hatchery and the Alaska Botanical Gardens.
 The area’s waterways and train tracks provide additional adventures.
 Options include going rafting or kayaking near Spencer Glacier and taking the Hops on Rails Beer Train to Talkeetna.

-To learn more, contact Kasser of Visit Anchorage at email@example.com or go to anchorage.net.
+To learn more, email Kasser of Visit Anchorage or go to anchorage.net.

 Top photo: Paddling tour near Spencer Glacier